 Wanna know how I did it?
 Those rustic topiary hearts were made out of a pool noodle.
-Yup, a pool noodle 😉 If I had the moola, I would have toodled off to the craft shop and bought me some of those polystyrene hearts.
+Yup, a pool noodle 😉 Are you surprised?
+If I had the moola, I would have toodled off to the craft shop and bought me some of those polystyrene hearts.

 But no moola means you gotta make a plan and the IBC is very close to my heart.
 These ladies have been there for me and they always come up with the most amazingly creative things.
 There was just no way I was not going to let my tribe down.

 And to be honest I actually had a lot of fun carving the hearts.
 They were a lot easier than I thought.
 Just slice the bits of noodle into a spinning top to form the bottom of the heart.
 (I’m hoping the pics below help explain what I’m trying to say) Once the bottom had been carved away, I made a nick in the top and shaped the rest of the heart.

 It’s kinda like peeling an orange with a craft knife.